supersoda-ne/csapp_lab/lab2/bomb12/analysis.md

 So this loop is going to get the 8th node of a link list.

-fun6
+In `fun6`
 `bb3, bb4, bb5`, loop until `p->val <= node1->val || p == NULL`

-So it is insertion sort.
+So it is a insertion sort.

 The input we need to provide should be the 8th biggest value.
 It's node4 `0xef (239)`.
 ```